Interactive Event - 19 Sep 2025

 Directed and produced by Rebecca Pratt (www.saltyslate.org).

-7pm to 7.50pm – Join us for an interactive panel discussion with audience questions.
-Panelists include Kāpiti Coast locals with a passion for the marine environment and the Guardians of Kapiti Marine Reserve
+Interactive panel discussion with audience questions.
+Panelists include Kāpiti Coast locals with whakapapa to Kapiti Island Himiona Grace, local fisher Scott McNeill and Chris Paulin from the Guardians of Kapiti Marine Reserve

-Mingle with panelists and artists after the Q&A. The event finishes at 8.30pm.
+Mingle with panelists and artists after the Q&A. The event finished at 8.30pm.

 ART by the OCEAN, for the OCEAN